- Tech, OC'ing, SEO and more

 You also want to download the following programs for stress testing your overclock.
 These are a vital tool for stress testing and monitoring if you already have tools you can use those but these programs I highly recommend and were used while writing this overclocking guide.

 Make sure your RAM profile is set to 2133mhz, not DOCP/XMP/A-XMP max 3000/3200mhz and up, just the basic 2133mhz all DDR4 runs on.
 Set the optimal RAM clocks speed after achieving a stable CPU overclock since Ryzen still has some compatibility issues.
 What RAM MHz you can pick also has to do with the die quality of the components, Samsung allows for the best results anything else will be lower.
-You can check your die quality with THAIPHOON BURNER and see for yourself, manufacturers have a list but this tool is far easier and quicker.
+You can check your die quality with THAIPHOON BURNER and see for yourself, manufacturers have a list, but this tool is far easier and quicker.
+1st Gen Ryzen is notorious for being very picky with RAM selection ensure yours is at least QVL from the motherboard vendor.
+Samsung B-die is known for always working with 1st Gen Ryzen CPU's.
+Finding Samsung B-die kits follow the rule of thumb 3200mhz with C14 timings, or 3600mhz should always be Samsung B-die kit.

 These settings help with achieving greater overclocks and stability of the overclocks, setting this in the BIOS over AI Suite is better since it might reset.
-Setting them to extreme will only affect power consumption do make sure to set the VDDCR CPU Switching Frequency to 350 MHz and not higher.
+Putting them to Extreme will only affect power consumption do make sure to select the VDDCR CPU Switching Frequency to 350 MHz and not higher.
 You can tinker with these settings once you have achieved a stable overclock, see if you can reduce power consumption, this is a starting point, not the end.

-Here you can find some important settings, for now, leave everything on Auto but Disable Core Performance Boost and Global C-state Control, this will hamper stable overclocking if left on.
-Core Performance Boost to put it simply is the boost function of your CPU within set guidelines from AMD to increase core clocks and VDDCR CPU voltage.
+Here you can find some critical settings, for now, leave everything on Auto but Disable Core Performance Boost and Global C-state Control, this will hamper stable overclocking if left on.
+Core Performance Boost to put it is the boost function of your CPU within set guidelines from AMD to increase core clocks and VDDCR CPU voltage.
 Global C-state Control does the opposite and will lower core clocks and VDDCR CPU voltage when the CPU idles.
+This could be left on, but with higher a overclock, I found this resulted in instabilities.

 - AMD Recommended Voltage: 1.350 and 1.375 volts.